How AI Is Learning to Feel Pain and What That Means for Humanity

 Sort of?

-Like most things we invent, the danger really isn’t in the tool, it’s in how we decide to wield it.
+It depends on how we approach it I suppose, like most things we invent, the danger really isn’t in the tool, it’s in how we decide to use it.

 Give a machine the capacity to feel hurt without giving it any emotional context, and who knows what comes out the other side?